Trial for dogs with metastatic apocrine gland anal sac adenocarcinoma

 The primary purpose of this study is to demonstrate the feasibility of localized subcutaneous administration of a nanoparticle formulation of cisplatin, and to demonstrate that this modified formulation accumulates in tumor tissue and local lymph nodes.

-To be enrolled, a dog must be diagnosed cytologically and/or histopathologically with apocrine gland anal sac adenocarcinoma, metastatic to the caudal abdominal lymph nodes.
+Dogs of any breed, age, sex, weighing a minimum of 10kg (22lbs) must be diagnosed cytologically and/or histopathologically with apocrine gland anal sac adenocarcinoma, metastatic to the caudal abdominal lymph nodes.
 Complete disease staging is required prior to study enrollment, which includes chest x-rays, abdominal ultrasound, blood work, and urinalysis.
 Prior surgery, chemotherapy, corticosteroids, NSAIDs, and/or radiation therapy is allowable if reoccurrence or progression is documented at the time of study enrollment.
 Concurrent chemotherapy, corticosteroids, NSAIDs, and/or radiation therapy are not allowable, but post-operative chemotherapy and/or radiation therapy are allowed.

 What does enrollment into this trial involve?